sauveerk/projects/Connecting-VPCs-Using-TransitGateway.md

 - Click on "Attachments" and then "Attach VPC."
 - Choose the primary VPC and tgw related private subnet within and create attachment.
 These subnets are  used by the transit gateway to route traffic.
 - Transit Gateway places a network interface in the connectivity subnet using one IP address from the subnet.
 Specifying one subnet for an Availability Zone enables traffic to reach resources in other subnets in that Availability Zone.
+- Repeat the steps to create attachment in secondary account.

 ![alt text](Images/tgw/attach1.png)